 Regime forces advance against jihadists in northwest Syria

-Beirut, Dec 30 (AFP) Syrian regime forces advanced against jihadists today on the edge of the northwestern province of Idlib, the last outside government control, a monitor and the state news agency said.
+BEIRUT: Syrian regime forces advanced against jihadists Saturday on the edge of the northwestern province of Idlib, the last outside government control, a monitor and the state news agency said.

 Government and allied forces backed by Russian warplanes have since Monday been fighting mostly jihadist fighters in an area straddling the border between Idlib and Hama provinces.